arstek131/NoAds/README.md

 # NoAds
-Powerful .NET program to blocking unwanted connections with a hosts File
+Powerful .NET program to blocking unwanted connections with a custom hosts File

 ## How it's made?
 Written in C# using windows forms.